-The Named Executive Officers are, until their termination dates, or in the case of Mr. McQuade, was until his retirement date, eligible to participate in benefits available generally to salaried employees, including benefits under Algoma's health and welfare plans and arrangements, and vacation pay or other benefits under Algoma's medical insurance plan.
-Perquisites and benefits are not significant elements of compensation for the Named Executive Officers.
+The NEOs are, until their termination dates, eligible to participate in benefits available generally to salaried employees, including benefits under Algoma's health and welfare plans and arrangements, and vacation pay or other benefits under Algoma's medical insurance plan.
+Perquisites and benefits are not significant elements of compensation for the NEOs.